 DAY ONE, Los Angeles

 9:00 A.M.
 Arrived at LAX late last night.
 Woke up shivering cold to gray skies in my mod jumbo suite at the super friendly no-fuss Hollywood Standard Hotel on Sunset.
 After a week of torrential rain, LA was damn cold.
-I was there for a quickie four-day stint1 and had fish to fry, so I dragged my ass out of bed, hiked across the street to Enterprise, grabbed a rental Camry and headed to my friend Robert’s Los Feliz craftsman bungalow for brunch and a catch-up.
+I was there for a quickie four-day stint and had fish to fry, so I dragged my ass out of bed, hiked across the street to Enterprise, grabbed a rental Camry and headed to my friend Robert’s Los Feliz craftsman bungalow for brunch and a catch-up.

 11:30 A.M.
-After turning left on Avocado Street3, I passed Little Doms, the Los Feliz watering hole, and drove in circles looking for parking.
+After turning left on Avocado Street, I passed Little Doms, the Los Feliz watering hole, and drove in circles looking for parking.
 I finally pulled up the steep hill outside my friend’s house and cracked hard into the car in front of me.
 Thank God for bumpers.

 5:00 P.M.
 Back in Hollywood to meet up with my dear friend Ford Wheeler, a production designer, who’s in LA for twenty-four hours scouting for the new David Chase film he’s been working on.
 Funny how it takes coming to LA to see friends from New York.
-We hung out at the hotel for a few hours catching up on life and excitedly checking out an early copy of the spring design issue of T Magazine4.
+We hung out at the hotel for a few hours catching up on life and excitedly checking out an early copy of the spring design issue of T Magazine.
 His art-filled homes are featured on a six-page spread.